-This is a collection of the bible studies we have gone through with the Christians on Campus club.
+Below is a collection of the bible studies we have gone through with the Christians on Campus club.
+We invite you to join us for our live Bible studies or go through the ones on this site at your own pace.

 Where does the practice of calling on the name of the Lord come from?
 Who started it?
 Is it just a fancy way to refer to prayer, or is there something more?
 Search the depths of the Bible with us and find out what this practice can do for you in your Christian pursuit.